ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 Smart contract accounts have all the data that a user account will have, but some block explorers will even display some code information too.
 Examples include:

-- Contract creator – The address that deployed the contract to mainnet.
+- Contract creator – The address that deployed the contract to Mainnet.
-- Creation transaction – The transaction that included the deployment to mainnet.
+- Creation transaction – The transaction that included the deployment to Mainnet.
 - Source code – The solidity or vyper code of the smart contract.
 - Contract ABI – The Application Binary Interface of the contract – the calls the contract makes and the data received.
 - Contract creation code – The compiled bytecode of the smart contract – created when you compile a smart contract written in Solidity or Vyper, etc.